Maritime Accident Lawyer in Houston TX

 • Death on the High Seas Act – Three years from the date of your family member’s death to file a lawsuit

-If you fail to timely file your claim or lawsuit, you may be deemed ineligible for benefits or compensation, and any formal claim you file will most likely be dismissed by the agency or by the courts.
+If you fail to file your claim or lawsuit timely, you may be deemed ineligible for benefits or compensation, and any formal claim you file will most likely be dismissed by the agency or the courts.

 How Our Houston Maritime Attorneys Can Help You

 Pursuing a maritime accident claim can often prove incredibly difficult.
-Vessel owners and operators and maritime employers have many legal tools at their disposal to limit the extent of their liability when seamen and workers are harmed due to the employer’s or vessel owner’s negligence.
+Vessel owners and operators and maritime employers will have their lawyers and law firms work quickly to limit the extent of their liability when seamen and workers are harmed due to the employer’s or vessel owner’s negligence, or because of unseaworthiness of a vessel.

-You need an experienced Houston maritime attorney from The Callahan Law Firm to ensure that you have the best chance at recovering the financial compensation you deserve.
+That’s why it is so important to consult with and hire a Houston maritime injury attorney from The Callahan Law Firm to ensure you have the best chance at recovering the financial compensation you deserve after a maritime accident.

 • Conducting a detailed, independent investigation into the circumstances of your accident and securing important evidence and documents we can use in your case.